mooti/validator/README.md

 #### Rules

 The rules follow a simple structure.
-Each rule has a key that corresponds to the key in your data structure.
+There are two categories of rules.
+Named, and wildcard.
+Each named rule has a key that corresponds to a key in your data structure.

 ```
 $rules = [